Blocked drains

 • Use a bin in your bathroom for all types of wet wipes, sanitary products, nappies, and cotton buds.

-• Allow oil and fats to cool.
-Scrape oils them from your pots, pans, and plates into the bin before you wash them.
+• Allow oils and fats to cool.
+Scrape oils from your pots, pans, and plates into the bin before washing them.

 Are you sure?